hapify/hapify/docs/troubleshooting.md

 ### Project errors

--   3023 (ApiProjectPlanError): Thrown when the user already reach its projects limit.
+-   3023 (ApiProjectPlanError): Thrown when the user already reached their project limit.
 -   3033 (ApiProjectForbiddenError): Thrown when the access to the project is forbidden.
 -   3043 (ApiProjectNotFoundError): Thrown when the project does not exist.